MineKara/data_science_projects/sp500_stock_market_prediction_using_ML/README.md

 **Evaluation Metrics:** Define and implement appropriate evaluation metrics to assess the accuracy and reliability of the prediction models.
 Visualization: Create interactive visualizations to present historical trends, model predictions, and evaluation metrics for better interpretation and understanding.

+## Dataset Info

+* Open: Indicates the price when the market opened.
+* High: Highest price during the day.
+* Low: Lowest price during the day.
+* Close: Indicates the price when the exchange closed.
+* Volume: Indicates the total number of shares traded.